 KGB building in Riga

-The Museum of the Occupation of Latvia offers an exhibition and guided tours of the cell block at the former headquarters of the KGB in Latvia.
+The exhibition at the former headquarters of the KGB in Latvia is open.

 Address: Brīvības iela 61, Rīga, Latvia